 Other than that, the most common reported issues are reddening of the skin, discomfort or pain at the injection site, or more pronounced swelling that lasts longer.
 Even then, the vast majority of these issues are mild and temporary, just like the Botox itself (which lasts about 3 months).

 In very, very rare cases, other side effects may appear, which almost always relate to muscle control.
 This can range from a generic muscle weakness, radiating out from the point of injection, to specific ones that are more noticeable (like eyelid or focal control, or the muscles that control speech).
 This can occur if the injection goes into the wrong muscle, which is why having an experienced professional technician is so important.
 With the right consultation and techniques in your corner, this is an incredibly safe process that millions of people use, every single year.

 If you struggle with chronic migraines, muscle spasms, bruxism (teeth grinding), or other muscular disorders, you may benefit from medical Botox use.
 And on the flip side, if you simply want to smooth out crows’ feet or frown lines as you age, cosmetic Botox could be the answer you’re looking for.

 An in-person consultation would be required to decide for sure, though – one that takes into account your medical history, your sensitivities, your desired outcome, and other personal factors.
 But if you know how Botox works and you’re interested in learning more about how it can work for you, there’s no harm in coming in to find out more about on this popular worldwide treatment.

-Take a look at our quick info page and let us know if you want to get Botox in Calgary!
+Take a look at our complete Botox information page and let us know if you want to get Botox in Calgary!
 We’re located in the Mission district, south of the Beltline and just a few blocks from the Erlton Stampede C-Train station.
 We look forward to helping you get the look you’ve always wanted!